Marmotte32768/BlackMagicProbe-64k/README.md

 Patch the source according to the supported JTAG target:

-- git apply lpc-only.patch for lpc11xx, lpc15xx, lpc43xx and lpc17xx JTAG target support
+- git apply lpc-only.patch for lpc11xx, lpc15xx JTAG targets support
+- git apply stm32f1-only.patch for stmf1 and stm32f4 JTAG targets support